Best Filter for a 20 Gallon Tank

 How to Pick the Right Filter for a 20 Gallon Tank

-Running both types together is actually one of the best setups you can have.
-The sponge handles biological filtration while the HOB handles mechanical.
-If one fails, the other keeps your tank alive.
+Running both a sponge and an HOB is one of the best setups for a 20 gallon community tank.
+The sponge handles biological filtration and serves as a backup.
+The HOB handles mechanical.
+If one fails, the other keeps ammonia under control while you sort out the problem.